joseamaita/coreprog-python/recipes/files-and-io/README.md

 * Writing a data file in a basic way
 * Reading and writing text data
 * Printing to a file
+* Reading and writing from the standard input and output